Ante Pavelić: Political rise

-During World War I, Pavelić played an active role in the Party of Rights.
+During World War I, Pavelić played an active role in the Croatian Party of Rights.
 As an employee and friend of its leader Horvat, he often attended important party meetings, taking over Horvat's duties when he was absent.
 In 1918, Pavelić entered the party leadership and its Business Committee.
 After the unification of the State of Slovenes, Croats and Serbs with the Kingdom of Serbia on 1 December 1918, the Party of Rights held a day of public protest claiming that the Croatian people were against having a Serbian king, and that their highest state authorities had not agreed to unification.
 Further, the party expressed their wish for a Croatian republic in a program from March 1919, signed by president of the party, Vladimir Prebeg and Pavelić.
 At the 1921 local elections in Zagreb, Pavelić was elected member of the city assembly.
 In the name of the party, he contacted Nikola Pašić, the Yugoslav Prime Minister and member of the People's Radical Party, with the goal of weakening the Croatian Peasant Party (HSS), the dominant Croatian party in the interwar period.

 Pavelić was a member of the Frankovci faction of the Party of Rights.
 Ivica Peršić, a Croatian politician from the competing Milinovci faction, wrote in his memoir how Pavelić's 1921 election significantly raised the standing of his law office in Zagreb – a number of rich Jewish clients paid him to obtain Yugoslav citizenship, and Pavelić subsequently started to make frequent visits to Belgrade, where he would procure those documents through his increasing number of connections to the members of the ruling People's Radical Party.

 In 1921, 14 Party of Rights members, including Pavelić, Ivo Pilar and Milan Šufflay, were arrested for anti-Yugoslav activities, for their alleged contacts with the Croatian Committee, a Croatian nationalist organization that was based in Hungary at the time.
 Pavelić acted as the defence lawyer at the subsequent trial and was released.